Scott3142/python-programming/codelabs/part-1.md

 : 1.5

 Positive
-: The next exercises task you with calculating the average of the entered numbers.
-Let's briefly review the concept of *average*. <br> An average refers to the sum of numbers divided by their count.
+: **Average** <br><br> The next exercises task you with calculating the average of the entered numbers.
+Let's briefly review the concept of *average*. <br><br> An average refers to the sum of numbers divided by their count.
 For instance, the average of the numbers 5 and 3 can be calculated with the formula (5+3)/2.
-Similarly, the average of the numbers 1, 2, and 4 is produced by the formula (1+2+4)/3. <br> In the context of programming, there are a few things to keep in mind.
+Similarly, the average of the numbers 1, 2, and 4 is produced by the formula (1+2+4)/3. <br><br> In the context of programming, there are a few things to keep in mind.
 Firstly, dividing by zero is typically not permitted.
 This implies that calculating the average of zero numbers is impossible.

 Positive
 : **Exercise - Average of two numbers**  <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> If you are a student at Bridgend College, you will have received the exercise via email in your own repo. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-1-17-average-of-two-numbers.git)